twilio/twilio-go/rest/messaging/v1/docs/DeactivationsApi.md

 > MessagingV1Deactivation FetchDeactivation(ctx, optional)

 Fetch a list of all United States numbers that have been deactivated on a specific date.

+Fetch a list of all United States numbers that have been deactivated on a specific date.